AceCentre/MorseWriter/README.markdown

 * Look at the the code chart below or the coding window.
 Have it handy or print it!
 * Use notepad to test your typing skills
 * To get used to typing you have to first get used to the speed of things.
 Just try a e and a t for starters.
 * Getting auditory feedback on the key entered may be useful.
-In which case you may find [this additional program](https://github.com/willwade/Scripting-Recipes-for-AT/tree/master/Autohotkey/SoundingKeyboardMouse#keyboard-sounder) of use.
+In this case you may find [this additional program](https://github.com/willwade/Scripting-Recipes-for-AT/tree/master/Autohotkey/SoundingKeyboardMouse#keyboard-sounder) of use.

 **Issues:**